 Source: Bureau of Labor Statistics (BLS)

-- Institute of Electrical and Electronics Engineers: Founded in 1884 when electricity was in its infancy, the IEEE today represents nearly 400,000 members in more than 160 countries.
+- Institute of Electrical and Electronics Engineers: The IEEE represents nearly 400,000 members in more than 160 countries.
 The institute is open to students, established professionals, and retirees.
 Member benefits include discounts on continuing education courses, a complimentary subscription to the IEEE’s flagship Spectrum magazine, and information about networking opportunities.

-- International Association of Engineers: A professional organization “for the engineers and the scholars in software engineering,” IAENG offers free membership for students and professionals.
+- International Association of Engineers: The IAENG offers free membership for students and professionals.
 This nonprofit also operates 16 societies that oversee niche areas of software engineering, such as bioinformatics, data mining, operations research, and wireless networks.
-Members and non-members are also invited to submit entries for Engineering Letters, IAENG’s flagship academic journal.
+Members and nonmembers are also invited to submit entries for Engineering Letters, IAENG’s flagship academic journal.

 Financing Your Online Bachelor's in Software Engineering Program